 - Third Party Extensions- Unlimited scaling for features

 - Multi Tile Support- Improves performance but having multiple titles

 My experience with Unity Gaia

 Before Gaia, I used to take hours and days to make beautiful terrain.
 The work put into making a terrain was tremendous.
-The main time consuming work was placing objects on to a terrain.
-I used to wonder if there is something that can automate this simple yet time consuming steps.
+The main time-consuming work was placing objects on to a terrain.
+I used to wonder if there is a tool that could automate these simple yet time consuming steps.
 This is where Gaia came in.
 Things that used to take me hours now take just seconds to finish.
 I can have a beautiful and fully functional terrain within minutes.